Matt's Eczema Healing: Methotrexate and Lifestyle Changes

 Matt: I think it’s broken down into two parts:

-As I’ve already mentioned above, by the time I turned 21, I had been on Methotrexate for 6 months, and my eczema was practically gone.
+By the time I turned 21, I had been on Methotrexate for 6 months, and my eczema was practically gone.
 I say practically lightly here because I still have to take basic measures that I keep eczema at bay, this leads me perfectly into lifestyle changes.

 I tried changing hundreds of different aspects of my lifestyle to try and help my eczema.
 I’m going to list the 3 things that I believe to be most helpful to my hands